specificlanguages/scope-cache/README.md

 The cache has no eviction mechanism apart from being cleared after the read action completes.

+## Tips

+* Avoid `ListScope` class in MPS 2020.3 and use `NamedElementsScope` instead as its `contains` implementation is faster.
+* It might make sense to convert a sequence into a set to speed up `Scope#contains` even more.

 ## Example code

 The `com.spclngs.ScopeCacheKeys` class provides some convenience cache keys for use in scope providers or inline scopes.